TharushaVJ/CS4533-Parallel-and-Concurrent-Programming/Lab 1/README.md

 ## Benchmarking with `cli_benchmark.py`

 To automate benchmarking and collect statistics, use the provided `cli_benchmark.py` script.
-This script runs the `lablist` executable 40 times with specified parameters, parses the JSON output, and reports the average and standard deviation of the elapsed execution time.
+This script runs the `lablist` executable with specified parameters, parses the JSON output, and reports the average and standard deviation of the elapsed execution time.

 **Usage:**

-1. Make sure `lablist` is built and available in the `Lab 1` directory.
+1. Make sure `lablist` is built and available in the `Lab 1` directory (if not refer Build Instructions).
-2. Edit `cli_benchmark.py` to set your desired parameters (implementation, threads, etc.).
+2. Edit `cli_benchmark.py` to set your desired parameters (implementation, threads, trial count etc.).
 3. Run the script:

 ```sh